gcperrin/centre-tokens/doc/masterminter.md

 via the `minterManager`.

-When a `controller` calls a function on `MasterMinter`, the `MasterMinter` will call the appropriate function on the `NATGXToken` contract on its behalf.
-Both the `MasterMinter` and the `NATGXToken` do their own access control.
+When a `controller` calls a function on `MasterMinter`, the `MasterMinter` will call the appropriate function on the `NATGX Token` contract on its behalf.
+Both the `MasterMinter` and the `NATGX Token` do their own access control.

 # Function Summary